The library has two very special collections worthy of note, the Eastwood Collection and Coal Meters Collection.

 Over the years tax collection became more centralised, and the role of the Committee Members became more of a protectorate for colliery owners, shippers and ultimately the final customer, ensuring that no-one was ‘short changed’.
 The Committee was now funded by charges made on companies whose coal was metered.

 Further centralisation, modernisation and nationalisation of the industry meant that by the 1960s, the day-to-day activities of the Meters ceased.
 Using the surplus capital retained, the Committee was tasked with trying to save for future generations the inherent values of one of the United Kingdom’s greatest industries.
-The Committee used their surplus income to acquire coal trade artefacts – many of which are on loan to the Museum.
+The Committee used their surplus income to acquire coal trade artefacts – many of which are now in the collection of the Museum.

 It was also felt important that the Committee must, with the founding of the Worshipful Company of Fuellers, give support also here.
 This was initially through the setting up of a Charitable Fund and subsequently with annual donations, which still continue today.